 Financing a car in St. Louis with poor credit is certainly possible, but having good credit makes the process a lot easier.
 Raising a credit score 200 points can move you from “Bad” credit to “Good” credit, which translates to much lower monthly payments and lower interest rates!
 But, how long does it take to raise your credit score, and what do you need to do to put your best foot forward?
 Let’s go into the process of how to raise a credit score by 200 points.

 Before we go into how to raise your credit score by 200 points, let’s start out with how you got your current credit score.
 Your credit report tells potential lenders how responsible you have been with your previous credit allowances.
 If you’ve been prompt with payments, your credit score will be much higher than someone who has skipped payments.
+If you’ve been prompt with your payments, your credit score will be much higher than that of someone who has skipped payments.
+You’ll also have an easier time achieving a credit score of 800 or higher.
 Take a look at the typical FICO scoring ranges: